jorgenhovind/jorgenhovind/README.md

 ### Hi 👋 I'm Jørgen.
-I'm a
-- 👨‍🔧 software engineer
+- 👨‍🔧 A software engineer
-- 🔗 working with blockchain and
+- 🔗 working with blockchain
-- 🪙 cryptocurrencies
+- 🪙 and cryptocurrencies